 Woody Allen once famously said the following quotes about sex: (1) "It's the most fun I've ever had without laughing" (2) "Having sex is like playing bridge.
 If you don't have a good partner, you'd better have a good hand" and (3) "I'm a practicing heterosexual, although bisexuality immediately doubles your chances for a date on Saturday night".
-Moreover, Allen once said that he included in this movie "every funny idea I've ever had about sex, including several that led to my own divorce".
+When his character in "Love and Death" is told "Sex without love is an empty experience," he responds, "Yes, but as empty experiences go, it's one of the best."
+Also, Allen once said that he included in this movie "every funny idea I've ever had about sex, including several that led to my own divorce."

-The only ever official filmed adaptation of another person's previously written work by Woody Allen though a number of Allen's films have been inspired and influence by various films and novels.
-However, though little is taken from Dr. David Reuben's source book 'Everything You Always Wanted to Know About Sex (But Were Afraid to Ask)', the picture hardly counts as an adaptation.
+The only ever official filmed adaptation of another person's previously written work by Woody Allen, though several of Allen's films have been inspired and influence by various films and novels.
+However, though little is taken from Dr. David Reuben's source book "Everything You Always Wanted to Know About Sex (But Were Afraid to Ask)", the movie hardly counts as an adaptation.

-Showbusiness trade paper Variety said of this film that it "borrows only the title [from Dr. David Reuben's Everything You Always Wanted to Know About Sex (But Were Afraid to Ask) book] and some . . . questions [the segment titles]".
+"Variety" said of this film that it "borrows only the title (from Dr. David Reuben's Everything You Always Wanted to Know About Sex (But Were Afraid to Ask) book) and some questions (the segment titles)".